Asset Protection for Doctors: 4 Strategies to Implement Today

 Did you know that more than 100 million lawsuits are filed each year?
 Learn what you should do to safeguard your practice.

 Did you know….more than 100 million lawsuits are filed each year?
 And one in three people will be sued in the next 12 months?
 Wow.

-No one’s immune, but people with a large amount of assets are especially vulnerable.
+No one’s immune, but people with a large number of assets are especially vulnerable.
 Unfortunately, doctors and medical professionals are among those who are more susceptible.
 It’s just reality that when someone sees“MD” at the end of your name, they believe that you have deep pockets — they believe that you're an easy target.

 So, do you have an asset protection plan?
 And if so, are you missing any key information or protection angles from that plan?
 Both good questions to review regularly.

 As part of our Growth-Driven Practice Series, we offer resources and guidance for specialty physicians to help them grow their practice.
 The topic of asset protection came up as a valuable one in recent months….after all, in order to grow a medical practice, it’s important that you first make sure it’s protected!

 Ariel R. Enisman, Esq., an attorney at The Presser Law Firm, has valuable experience in helping physicians protect their practices through an asset protection plan.
 She recently joined us for a webinar and we’ve summarized the content here for your benefit.
 Request the webinar recording for the full details.

 Asset protection is the legal process of titling both your personal and business assets to put them beyond the reach of any future potential threats and creditors.